PYP for parents

 Learning in the PYP is viewed as a continuous journey; teachers work with students to identify their needs and then document, monitor and provide ongoing assessment and feedback to plan the next stage of their learning.

-recent study asked parents and educators how they defined success with the PYP.
+A recent study asked parents and educators how they defined success with the PYP.
 Educators cited enhanced student learning outcomes, a shared vision of learning within their school, focused decision making, and increased international mindedness in the school community.

 In another recent study, PYP educators showed a commitment to using inquiry methods as a key pedagogical approach, and understood how to promote transdisciplinary themes and their exploration.
 To do this, these PYP schools adopted a variety of thinking tools in their classroom to engage students.